Reduce My Rubbish

 What can you do?More

 Join in with Norfolk’s Litter Campaign, designed to help primary school teachers raise awareness about the issues surrounding litter and to provide support with taking practical action to tackle the problem.
 This pack contains lots of information, facts, an assembly plan, curriculum linked activity ideas, games and advice on organising a school litter pick.
-Please click here to access
+Please click here to access the free resource.

 Introduction to waste & recycling presentation/assembly